nuxt/nuxt/docs/3.api/2.composables/use-route-announcer.md

 ### `set(message, politeness)`

-Set the message to announce with its' urgency level
+Set the message to announce with its' urgency level. `politeness` is optional and set to `polite` if omitted

 ### `polite(message)`